heavy-side/autoencoders-MNIST/README.md

   <br />
   <img width="360" height="193" src="/images/svd.png">
   <br />
-  <em>Figure 2 - Singular values for MNIST training set in decreasing order.
-Certain values of varying energy have been chosen to study the effect of different number of hidden neurons.
-Energy is defined here as the sum of the square of all singular values.</em>
+  <em>Figure 2 - Singular values for MNIST training set in decreasing <br> order.
+Certain values of varying energy have been chosen to <br> study the effect of different number of hidden neurons.
+Energy <br> is defined here as the sum of the square of all singular values.</em>
   <br />
   <br />
   <br />
   <img width="600" height="211" src="/images/svd_study.png">
   <br />
   <br />
   <em>Figure 3 - (Right) Ground truths from dataset.
-(Left) Autoencoder outputs with varying number of hidden neurons.
-Columns show examples after 1, 10, 20, and 100 epochs of training with a minibatch size of 200.
-Rows show examples with 9, 46, 85, and 224 hidden neurons respectively. </em>
+(Left) Autoencoder outputs with <br> varying number of hidden neurons.
+Columns show examples after 1, 10, 20, <br> and 100 epochs of training with a minibatch size of 200.
+Rows show examples <br> with 9, 46, 85, and 224 hidden neurons respectively. </em>
   <br />
   <br />
   <br />